proxytranslation/user-docs/cookbook/jstranslation.md

 ## Marking Resources

-You can mark a resource as translatable manually on the Resources screen (second tab in the Pages list) or using Mass link replacement under Pages.
+You can mark a resource as translatable manually on the Resources screen (second tab in the Pages list) or using the Send to Pages feature under the JSON/JS/XML processing menu item.

 ### Manual

 All collected resources are listed in Pages list > Resources.
 All "pages" and files that are not of the `text/html` content type will be collected under these tabs.

+It's important to note that collected images will also land here, you can read about how to replace them with localized versions [here](./../cookbook/resourcetranslation.html).

 What sets resources apart from pages is that by default, they have no associated *source entries* or translations.
 Marking a resource as translatable means declaring that it does have translatable text that can be stored as source entries (and accessed via the Workbench).